Services & Programs > Circle of Care Volunteer Opportunities

 Circle of Care Volunteer Opportunities

 Should you become a volunteer group facilitator with EBAC’s Circle of Care program, the services you will provide to grieving families may be some of the most important work you will ever do.
 As a volunteer you will help facilitate support groups for children and teens coping with illness and bereavement in their families.
-This volunteer commitment requires you to attend sessions twice a month on Wednesday or Thursday evenings from 5:30 to 9:30.
+This volunteer commitment requires you to attend sessions twice a month.

 Prior to beginning in our support groups, prospective volunteer facilitators must complete 24 hours of initial training.
 This training is both informative and deeply reflective and consists of a wide range of issues including diversity awareness, developmental stages, how children respond to illness and loss, children's play, and how they cultivate coping skills.
 The training also offers new volunteers an opportunity to explore their own feelings around illness and death.
-Ongoing support and supervision is provided throughout the volunteer experience.
+Ongoing support and supervision is provided throughout the volunteer experience via pre and post support group sessions.
+The next training will be held in January.
+Volunteers must attend all sessions:

 Due to the sensitive and intense nature of this work, we require that you attend all sessions of the training module prior to beginning your work with families.
 You must be able to make a minimum 14-month commitment to our program in order to provide a consistent presence to our group participants.